Generative AI at Work: Impacts by Agent Skill and Tenure

-\begin{footnotesize} \begin{singlespace} \textsc{Notes}: These figures plot the impacts of AI model deployment on worker productivity and other outcomes.
+\begin{footnotesize} \begin{singlespace} \textsc{Notes}: These figures plot the impacts of AI model deployment on four measures of productivity and performance, by pre-deployment worker skill.
 Agent skill is calculated as the agent's trailing three month average of performance on average handle time, call resolution, and customer satisfaction, the three metrics our firm uses for agent performance.
 Within each month and company, agents are grouped into quintiles, with the most productive agents within each firm in quintile 5 and the least productive in quintile 1.
-Pre-AI worker tenure is the number of months an agent has been employed when they receive access to AI recommendations.
-All specifications include agent and chat year-month, location, and company fixed effects and controls for agent tenure. \end{singlespace} \end{footnotesize}
+Panel A plots the average handle time or the average duration of each technical support chat.
+Panel B graphs chats per hour, or the number of chats an agent can handle per hour.
+Panel C plots the resolution rate, and Panel D plots net promoter score, an average of surveyed customer satisfaction.
+All specifications include fixed effects for the agent, chat year-month and months of tenure.
+Robust standard errors are clustered at the agent level.
+The regression specifications are available in Appendix section \ref{asec:specifications}. \end{singlespace} \end{footnotesize}

 \begin{footnotesize} \begin{singlespace} \textsc{Notes}: These figures plot the impacts of AI model deployment on measures of productivity and performance by pre-AI worker tenure, defined as the number of months an agent has been employed when they receive access to the AI model.
 Panel A plots the average handle time or the average duration of each technical support chat.
-Panel B graphs chats per hour, or the number of calls an agent can handle per hour.
-Panel C plots the resolution rate, the share of chats successfully resolved, and Panel D plots net promoter score, an average of surveyed customer satisfaction.
-All specifications include agent and chat year-month, location, pre-AI agent skill and company fixed effects and standard errors are clustered at the agent location. \end{singlespace} \end{footnotesize}
+Panel B graphs chats per hour, or the number of chats an agent can handle per hour.
+Panel C plots the resolution rate, and Panel D plots net promoter score, an average of surveyed customer satisfaction.
+All specifications include fixed effects for the agent, chat year-month and months of tenure.
+Robust standard errors are clustered at the agent level.
+The regression specifications are available in Appendix section \ref{asec:specifications}. \end{singlespace} \end{footnotesize}

-\begin{footnotesize} \begin{singlespace} \textsc{Notes}: These figures plot the experience curves of three groups of agents over their tenure, the x-axis, against five measures of productivity and performance.
-The red lines plot the performance of always-treated agents, those who are start work in their first month with the AI and always have access to the AI suggestions.
-The blue line plots agents who are never treated.
-The green line plots agents who spend their first four months of work without the AI model, and gain access to the AI during their fifth month on the job.
-All panels include 95th percent confidence intervals. \end{singlespace} \end{footnotesize}